kpd19/Two_Pathogen_Evolution/README.md

 The script `morph_douglas_glm.R` compares a generalized linear model there the percent of the multi-capsid morphotype is a function of percent Douglas-fir at each site to a model where there is no relationship to forest composition using AIC analysis.

-The script `map_figure.R` visualizes the morphotype distribution
+The script `map_figure.R` visualizes the morphotype distribution on a map with distributions of Douglas-fir and *Abies* species using shapefiles.

 # Running the parallelized fitting routine with Message Passing